RainbowMiner/RainbowMiner/README.md

 - CoinSymbol: a comma separated list of coin symbols, you want RainbowMiner to use (leave empty for all).
 Better alternative to "CoinName"
 - ExcludeCoinSymbol: a comma separated list of coin's, you want RainbowMiner to use (leave empty for all).
 Better alternative to "ExcludeCoin"
 - EnablePostBlockMining: set to "1" to allow forced mining a specific currency for a timespan (defined in coins.config.txt), after a block has been found.
+- CoinSymbolPBM: if EnablePostBlockMining is set to "1", specify which currency is taken into account for post block mining.
+Leave empty for all.

 Example: